douglas-srs/Safe-Alarm-3-iOS-10/README.md

 ## Please create an issue with you find a bug with the lastest beta.

+## If you want to translate Safe Alarm 3 into your native language, download the Localizable.strings file, translate it's content and send me the file and the language you translated it to, also send me your cydia id.

 ## Fixes

 Snooze Time - **Completed**